HR policies and procedures – why does your department need them?

 The answer is simple: humans.

-While you can simply press “start” on a computer program and sit back, employees require formal policies to operate effectively and develop appropriately in their complex roles and workplaces.
+While you can simply press “start” on a computer program and sit back, employees require formal HR policies and procedures to operate effectively and develop appropriately in their complex roles and workplaces.

 Additionally, clearly defining your company’s rules and regulations for employees—and, of course, consistently following them—can protect you from costly litigation.

-Employees are the foundation of your company, and ensuring a stable foundation requires the development of smart HR hiring and recruiting policies.
+Employees are the foundation of your company, and ensuring a stable foundation requires the development of smart HR procedures for hiring and recruitment.

-Every HR department should have clear practices in place for how to advertise positions, create applications, pre-qualify candidates and move candidates along in the hiring process.
+Every HR department should have clear HR policies and procedures in place for how to advertise positions, create applications, pre-qualify candidates and move candidates along in the hiring process.

 Designing smooth, engaging, professional hiring policies can help your company seal the deal with top talent.
 According to a report by Glassdoor, companies that invested in a strong candidate experience improved their quality of hires by 70 percent.
 With the “war for talent” raging on, you can’t afford to lose top recruits.

-For this reason, it’s crucial to implement data protection policies and procedures.
+For this reason, human resource best practices call for implementing an employee data protection strategy and procedures.
 As we’ve seen, failure to do so could result in costly lawsuits.
 Sony Pictures paid more than $5.5 million to settle a 2015 class-action suit after a large hack left employee information vulnerable.

 One way to ensure that your employees’ data is secure is to use a centralized employee document management system.
 By eliminating paper and storing employee documents on the cloud, employee management software can securely share files, control who has access to files and when, and produce an audited trail of all actions on each document.